 Published

-- 13 min read
+- 14 min read

-A lot of them are either tinny in the high end, distorted at the bass, or built like they expect to be replaced after one summer.
-The category is full of $15 throwaways that sound like a phone speaker in a cup, and $200 brand-name flagships that are overbuilt for what a beach day actually needs.
-So when a compact, IPX5-rated, LED-ringed speaker started showing up in 6,000+ Amazon orders a month at the $25-30 mark, the natural reaction was skepticism.
+Most cheap Bluetooth speakers are a coin flip.
+Tinny in the high end, distorted in the bass, or built like they expect to be tossed after one summer.
+The $15-throwaway end of the category sounds like a phone in a cup; the $200 brand-name flagships are overbuilt for what a beach day actually needs.

 First Impression: What Buyers Notice on Day One